Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Introduction

 To incorporate factors depicted in the example above, several new challenges arise. (i)~\textit{Propagation of item impact (i.e., impact due to item adoption)}: Item adoptions change users' personal perceptions of item relationships, their preferences for other items, their strength of social influence among friends, and the item associations.
 In other words, the promotion of an item may affect the adoptions of subsequent items and thereby the planning for the next promotions.
 The order of items being promoted matters. (ii)~\textit{Antagonism of the substitutable relationship}: Promoting an item after adopting a substitutable item is not beneficial when the first item has met the users' needs.
 It is thus vital to avoid promoting substitutable items to the same users in consecutive promotions. (iii)~\textit{Determination of promotional timing}: As the promotions are dependent on previous ones, a seed in early promotions should facilitate subsequent promotions, while a seed in later promotions should focus on potential adoptions benefited from previous promotions.
 Therefore, determining the proper promotional timing for each seed is essential.

-In this paper, we formulate a new problem, named \textit{\fullproblem} (referred to as \problem).
-In contrast to most previous works \cite{lu2015competition,lu2013bang} focusing on one item, given the social network, KG, and meta-graphs for different item relationships, \problem\ targets on multiple promotions to maximize the overall spread of influence by choosing items and selecting seed users for promotion at proper timings under a total budget, where users have different costs as seeds \cite{Nguyen2016Cost,teng2018revenue}, and each promotion allows multiple items to be promoted.
+In this work, we formulate a new problem, named \textit{\fullproblem} (referred to as \problem).
+In contrast to most previous works \opt{short}{\cite{huang2020competitive}}\opt{full}{\cite{huang2020competitive,lu2015competition,lu2013bang}} focusing on one item, given the social network, KG, and meta-graphs for different item relationships, \problem\ targets on multiple promotions to maximize the overall spread of influence by choosing items and selecting seed users for promotion at proper timings under a total budget, where users have different costs as seeds \cite{Nguyen2016Cost}, and each promotion allows multiple items to be promoted.
 We exploit personal item networks to capture dynamic personal perceptions of complementary and substitutable relationships between items.
 The adoptions of items dynamically adjust users' weightings on meta-graphs, reflecting dynamic personal perceptions and updating personal item networks.
-Also, users' preferences for other items, their social influence strength over friends, and the item associations change accordingly, in turn affecting other users' adoptions, their personal weightings on meta-graphs, their preferences for other items, their social influence strength, and the item associations in a ripple effect.
+Also, users' preferences for other items, their social influence strength over friends, and the item associations change accordingly, in turn affecting other users' adoptions, their personal weightings on meta-graphs, their preferences for other items, their social influence strength, and the item associations in a ripple effect. \opt{short}{For the ease of understanding, we first present the fundamental problem of \problem, referred to as \textit{\fullsproblem\ (\sproblem)}, by focusing on the important factors of dynamic personal perceptions of item relationships and their fundamental ripple effect on dynamic preferences for items, i.e., neglecting dynamic social influence strength and item associations.}